 3. They’re packed with upcycle and repurpose material.

-Most of the pieces that land in mission thrift stores are things people are tired of or just don’t need anymore.
+The truth is…people get tired of their stuff!
+And these pieces usually land in thrift stores.
 They’ve either outlived their usefulness, are no longer enjoyed or are simply outdated.

 Because you’re a thrift shopping pro, none of that matters.
 All those pieces are prime candidates for some amazing upcycle and repurpose projects.